 Immigrant Business Grants

-They are more attractive than a loan because you do not have to pay back the money.
+Business grants are more attractive than loans because you do not have to repay the money.

 But this also means a lot of competition, and the application process can be complex.

 Non-profit organizations or state governments usually offer these products.

 Wilson/Fish Alternative Program For Refugees

 The US Department of Health and Human Services's assistance program promotes employment, cash, and other help to immigrants.

 These grants come through states and voluntary and non-profit resettlement agencies.

 To receive assistance from this program, immigrants must prove their immigration status or submit an asylum letter.

 Microenterprise Development Program For Refugees